vaquarkhan/microservices-recipes-a-free-gitbook/index.md

 ### **📞 Get Involved**
 - 🐛 **[Report Issues](https://github.com/vaquarkhan/microservices-recipes-a-free-gitbook/issues)** - Found an error or have suggestions?
 - 💡 **Share Case Studies** - Connect with the author to share real-world implementation experiences
-- 📊 **View Impact** - See our global reach through GitHub stars and forks
 - 🔄 **[See Guidelines](CONTRIBUTING.md)** - Learn about acceptable contributions

 ---